valorem-labs-inc/clear/README.md

 The options writer claim to the underlying asset (if not exercised) and exercise asset (if exercised) is represented by a Claim NFT.
 This Claim NFT can be redeemed for their share of the underlying plus exercise assets, based on current.

-XYZ, high-level on claim bucketing functionality
+XYZ test, high-level on claim bucketing functionality

 The structure of an options contract is as follows: